CreativeLittleDots/wp-project/README.md

 WP Project supports WPMU through manipulating the `WP_HOME` and `WP_SITEURL`.
 However a nuance with how Wordpress works is that you must remove update `wp_blogs` and `wp_sites` tables and change the domain to the domain you want for the environment.
 This is because there are not available filters to manipulate these.

-To solve this problem, simply run the `wp project update domain` command
+To solve this problem, firstly [install WP CLI](http://wp-cli.org/), and then simply run the `wp project update domain` command.

 After this you can define sub sites accordingly if you wish;